 The school is vigilant to the possibility that out-of-hours hire of the school premises may be requested by people wishing to run an extremist event.
 The school does not accept bookings from individuals or organisations that are extremist in their views.

 Signs of vulnerability

-There are no known definitive indicators that a young person is vulnerable to radicalisation, but there are number of signs that together increase the risk.
-Signs of vulnerability include:
+There are no known definitive indicators that a young person is susceptible to radicalisation, but there are number of signs that together increase the risk.